 Raw, meaty appearance around the eye (this is a common sign of conjunctivitis)

-Your veterinarian will perform an examination of the and make a diagnosis based on symptoms.
+Your veterinarian will perform a thorough ophthalmic examination and make a diagnosis based on symptoms.
 Is one eye or both eyes affected?
 Is there discharge, if so, what is it like, is there any pain, redness, what about accompanying symptoms?

-Culture- If there is discharge from the eye, your veterinarian may wish to perform a culture to determine the organism so that he can prescribe the most suitable type of antibiotic.
+Culture – If there is discharge from the eye, your veterinarian will perform a culture to determine the organism so that he can prescribe the most suitable type of antibiotic.

-Fluorescein eye stain.
-A special orange dye is placed in the eye which will show up any foreign bodies or ulcers.
+Fluorescein eye stain – Eye drops are placed in the eye to detect foreign bodies or corneal ulcers.

 Treatment will depend on the cause and/or the location of the infection.

 Antibiotic ointment or drops for bacterial eye infections.